 There are six Jaera species in Britain and Ireland.
-One of these (J. hopeana) is very rare, being known from only one location in Devon and having a very specific habitat (it lives ectocommensally on the underside of the isopod Sphaeroma serratum).
-The others species are common and are mostly widespread around the coasts of Britain and Ireland (J. forsmani may, however, be more common in SW Britain and the Isle of Man), though they are severely under-recorded.
-The different species can only be reliably identified by examining males under a microscope (identification of females to species is not generally possible), but if you have the necessary equipment, their identification is not especially difficult.
+One of these, J. hopeana, is very rare, being known in the past from only one location in Devon and having a very specific habitat (it lives ectocommensally on the underside of the isopod Sphaeroma serratum).
+It should, however, be looked out for wherever its host occurs on southern and south-western coasts.
+The others species are common and are mostly widespread around the coasts of Britain and Ireland, though they are severely under-recorded.
+The different species can only be reliably identified by examining males under a microscope (though the shape of J. nordmanni can be distinctive), but if you have the necessary equipment, their identification is not especially difficult.
 This page offers some tips for doing so.
 You will need a copy of Naylor & Brandt (2015) Intertidal Marine Isopods or Naylor (1972) British Marine Isopods.
 The text and keys are the same in both editions.
 The colour and patterning of individual Jaera, like quite a few other intertidal isopods, varies considerably and is mostly not useful for identification (except perhaps for the rare J. hopeana, whilst the coloration of J. nordmanni can be suggestive).

 In order to ID to species, they should first be examined under a dissecting microscope (x20 - x40 magnification).
 This will enable you to sort the males out from the females.
 You will need to kill the specimens first; dropping them into 70% ethanol does so quickly.
-Males can be separated easily from females by examining their reproductive structures (you will need to examine their undersides).
-The male preopercula are distinctive, and are often slightly pigmented, making them easier to see than they otherwise would be.
+Males can be separated easily from females by examining their reproductive structures (on the undersides of theor pleotelson).
+The male preopercula are distinctive, and are often slightly pigmented, making them easier to see.

 At this stage you may already be able to make an identification.
 The shapes of the preopercula of J. nordmanni and the rare J. hopeana are diagnostic for those species.
 These can easily be checked under a compound microscope without dissection for further confirmation.

-If the male preoperculum is T-shaped (this can be seen easily at x20 - x40, and can be further checked under a compound microscope at x40 without dissection), the species belongs to the ‘albifrons’ group (4 species).
-In order to determine the exact species, start by removing the 6th and 7th pereopods from one side (only) of the specimen with a pair of fine tweezers (best done on a microscope slide so that the tiny legs don’t have to be transferred).
+If the male preoperculum is T-shaped (this can be seen easily at x20 - x40, and can be further checked under a compound microscope at x40 without dissection), the species belongs to the ‘albifrons’ group (four species).
+In order to determine the exact species, start by removing the 6th pereopod from one side (only) of the specimen with a pair of fine forceps (best done on a microscope slide in a drop of preserving fluid so that the tiny legs don’t have to be transferred).
+Removing legs from one side of the specimen only means that the other side is left intact for any future examination.
 Although this can seem a bit tricky with such small creatures, you'll soon get the hang of it.
-These should be examined under a compound microscope (the key features can easily be seen at x40 magnification).
+The 6th pereopod should be examined under a compound microscope (the key features can easily be seen at x40 magnification).

 If you have males (preferably more than a few in case you botch dissection or have a mixture of different species), identifying Jaera to species is relatively straight-forward (assuming you have access to dissecting and compound microscopes).
-Key ID features should be photographed if possible to provide verification of your ID for recording purposes, and specimens should be retained (though of course it can be hard to transfer detached legs to the preserving tube; this is why it is best to examine legs from only one side of the specimen, as that leaves the other side intact for future examination).
+Key ID features should be photographed to provide verification of your ID for recording purposes, and specimens should be retained (including detached legs).